firebreaker123/clone_assignment3/README.md

 - Called data from the TMBD database and created a model structure to build and display these data in an infinite scrolling bar
 - Implemented multiple pages and tabs to allow users to see call and see different types of movies like weekly trending or upcoming

+## Troubleshooting
+## 1. The application did not show next page of data when reaching the end of the screen
+**Situation**
+- The data wouldn't get the next page of data when reaching the end of the scroll
+**Root Cause**
+- The scrollcontroller.onset wasn't being properly used and the boolean expression of onset being equalled to the max scrolling position may have been overshot
+**Solution**
+- Change the boolean expression from scrollController.offset == scrollController.position.maxScrollExtent to scrollController.offset >= scrollController.position.maxScrollExtent